TrinhLab/GeCCo/README.md

 ## Installation
 1. Clone the repository or download the zip file.
-2. Install the python package: `pip install -e gecco`
+2. Install the python package: `pip install -e GeCCo`

 ## Usage
 1. Create a _problem directory_ with the following files in an input subdirectory: